Things to Do in North Lake Tahoe

 Good to Know: There are also a few spots to turn off on the highway heading towards Reno from North Lake Tahoe, for gorgeous panoramic views of the lake below (that is where I took the photos above, which don’t do it justice.)

-11. Go on a day trip
+13. (Bonus) Go on a day trip

 In North Lake Tahoe, you’re actually closer to a lot of the towns/cities worth checking out nearby than in South Lake Tahoe.
-Here are some of the towns nearby that I’d recommend, and their approximate driving distance from the general North Lake Tahoe area (these driving distances are approximate because it depends where in North Lake Tahoe you are.)

 Virginia City